mefor44/mefor44.github.io/README.md

+---
+layout: post
+title: Blogging Like a Hacker
+mathjax: true
+---

 # Recommender Systems - introduction
 In this class let's focus our attention on recommender systems.
 These are complex but necessary elements for each business with abundant items and users.
 After this class I want you to be able to answer the following questions: